-Thanksgiving has come and gone.
+Thanksgiving has come and gone as the snowbirds take over Miami Beach real estate.
 Across the United States, trees twinkling with lights and jolly, waving Santas dot the landscape.
-The days are getting shorter, the weather is getting colder.
+The days are getting shorter, and the weather is getting colder.
 It’s difficult not to notice that the Christmas season is in full swing.

 Believe it or not, the same is true here in sunny South Florida.
 Okay, so we may not experience frosty mornings or watch the sun go down at 4pm (not that we would want to!), but we have our own unmistakable sign that the holiday season is here.